usegalaxy-eu/ena-cog-uk-wfs/docs/overview.md

 ## Contributions welcome

-The current scripts support our COG-UK tracking efforts on usegalaxy.* instances, but we hope to be able to expand the collection based on independent user, *i.e* **your** feedback and contributions!
+The current scripts support our COG-UK tracking efforts on usegalaxy.* instances quite well, but we hope to be able to expand the collection based on independent user, *i.e.* **your**, feedback and contributions!

 Bug reports, ideas, patches, additional scripts - whatever you can provide is very welcome!